Should I Become a Freight Agent?

-Even for experienced individuals working in the transportation and logistics industry, there may be some confusion about what is a freight agent?
-There are a wide variety of companies and programs out there promoting opening your own freight agency, but what does that actually mean?
+Even for experienced individuals working in the transportation and logistics industry, there may be some confusion about what a freight agent is.
+Various companies and programs promote opening your own freight agency, but what does that mean?

-Armstrong Transport Group, LLC has been working with an agent based business model for the last 14 years.
-At the most basic level, this means that everyone working in sales and operations is a 10-99 contractor that owns their own business under the Armstrong brand.
-With 125 offices around the country, we work with agent offices that consist of one person, up to large offices with over 100 people.
+Armstrong Transport Group has been working with an agent-based business model for the last 15 years.
+At the most basic level, everyone working in sales and operations is a 1099 contractor who owns their own business under the Armstrong brand.
+With 130 offices around the country, we work with agent offices that consist of one person, up to large offices with more than 100 people.

-This article will begin by covering the more traditional route of working as an employee at a freight brokerage or even opening your own brokerage.
-We will then take a deep dive into what a freight agent is, what it takes to be successful, how agents are paid and considerations prior to becoming a freight agent.
+This article will cover the more traditional route of working as an employee at a freight brokerage or even opening your own brokerage.
+We then take a deep dive into what a freight agent is, what it takes to be successful, how agents are paid, and things to consider before becoming a freight agent.

 Freight Brokerages: The Employee Model

-Large logistics companies offer a number of perks to their employees: competitive salary, benefits, commission, and a large network of resources.
-An entry-level job at one of these organizations is typically a great way to learn the industry and develop the skills to become successful as a transportation broker.
+Working for a large logistics company as an employee has its perks: a steady salary, benefits, commission, and an extensive network of support.
+In addition, it's probably the best way to learn the industry and develop the skills needed to become successful as a transportation broker.

-Brokerages will typically hire individuals with little to no experience and put them through a comprehensive training program and teach them about the industry.
+Brokerages will typically hire individuals with little to no experience, put them through a comprehensive training program, and teach them about the industry.
 Sales positions within freight brokerages are entrepreneurial by design.
-Employees are taught the skills and given the time and training to grow a book for business.
+Employees are trained and given time to grow a book of business.

-As part of an entrepreneurial industry, it’s inevitable that successful brokers want to become business owners and decision-makers.
+In an entrepreneurial industry, many successful brokers inevitably want to become business owners and decision-makers.
 For most, as an employee, there is only so far you can go.

-It's going to take some perks to convince a skittish carrier to haul for a brand new brokerage.
-Strategies include paying a carrier in 20 days, paying high rates, and offering inexpensive quick pay options.
-All of that hurts cash flow.
-As a business owner, you are responsible for not only logistics but all of the accounting and back office to make a company run.
+Carriers may look for perks and assurances to haul for a new brokerage, such as paying in 20 days, paying high rates, and offering low-cost quick pay options.
+All of these tactics hurt cash flow.
+As a business owner, you’re responsible for not only logistics but all of the accounting and back-office support needed to make the company run.

 Freight Agent Programs